 If inventory tracking is important, then you might prefer a software that integrates both financial and non-financial data.

-Bookkeeper360 uses Xero bookkeeping software, which makes switching from Bookkeeper360 easier, should you decide to do so.
+Bookkeeper360 is different than Bench in that uses either Quickbooks or Xero bookkeeping software, which makes switching to another service easier, should you ever decide to do so.

 Should You Hire Bench?